Definition of Generally Accepted Accounting Principles

-Generally Accepted Accounting Principles popularly known as GAAP are a strategically compiled collection of accounting principles, standards, and rules that must be followed by the management of every company during the compilation of their financial statements.
+Generally Accepted Accounting Principles, popularly known as GAAP, are a strategically compiled collection of accounting principles, standards, and rules that the management of every company must follow during the compilation of their financial statements.

-GAAP not only obliges a company over certain common rules but it also acts as a guide for the accountants to systematically record and report the accounting information and maintain consistency while drafting the financial statements of the company.
+GAAP not only obliges a company over specific standard rules but also acts as a guide for the accountants to systematically record and report the accounting information and maintain consistency while drafting the company’s financial statements.

-3. In order to provide a set of standards applicable on every corporate organization that can generate comparable, transparent, and fair information, GAAP was introduced by The Financial Accounting Standards Board (FASB).
+3. To provide a set of standards applicable to every corporate organization that can generate comparable, transparent, and fair information, GAAP was introduced by The Financial Accounting Standards Board (FASB).

-4. Financial statements including balance sheets, income statements, and cash flow statements compiled using GAAP are able to represent the true economic picture of a company.
+4. Financial statements, including balance sheets, income statements, and cash flow statements compiled using GAAP, can represent the accurate economic picture of a company.

-5. Without GAAP companies become free to manipulate financial information and the probability to accounting frauds will highly increase.
-The best example of committing an accounting fraud was of Enron where it hides its liabilities and inflated its earnings.
+5. Without GAAP, companies, become free to manipulate financial information, and accounting fraud will increase.
+The best example of committing accounting fraud was Enron, where it hid its liabilities and inflated its earnings.